danirus/django-comments-xtd/docs/settings.rst

 Case 3
 ------

-In case 3 the behaviour is to avoid publishing or withholding nested comments when parents are removed or approved.
+In case 3 the behaviour is to avoid publishing or withholding nested comments when parents are approved or removed.
 So removing comment 1 will not affect its nested comments:

   .. code-block::